nmfs-openscapes/2024-nmfs-champions/README.md

 <a align="left" href="https://github.com/nmfs-openscapes/2024-nmfs-a"><img src="https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png" width="35px"/></a>

-# 2024 NMFS Champions A
+# 2024 NMFS Champions

-Welcome to the 2024 NMFS Champions A Cohort!
-This is a Cohort for NOAA’s National Marine Fisheries Service (NMFS).
-It is one of three NOAA Fisheries Cohorts running concurrently in Fall 2024 with research teams and individuals from across NMFS Centers and Offices.
+Welcome to the 2024 NMFS Openscapes Champions Program for NOAA’s National Marine Fisheries Service (NMFS).
+This is the website for the three NOAA Fisheries Cohorts running concurrently in Fall 2024 with research teams and individuals from across NMFS Centers and Offices.